Notes on the Geography of Singapore: Singapore Modern

 In the 1930s, Singapore had a population of about 600,000 people.
 Most lived in kampongs or villages that planners described as squalid and fetid.
 A sixth of all the deaths in Singapore in those days came from tuberculosis.
 Little was done until 1960, when a massive program of public housing began.
 Today, about 85% of Singapore's 3,000,000 people live in apartments built by the government over the last 40 years.
 The quality of those apartments has risen steadily over the years.
 Here's an early version.

 Between 1947 and 1959, 21,000 housing units were built by the government, particularly in the neighborhoods of Alexandra and Queenstown.
 Then a Master Plan was undertaken.
 It was finished in 1955 and adopted in 1959.
 By 1970 120,000 units had been built.
-To do that, 37,000 squatters had been moved.
+To do that, 37,000 squatters were moved.
 Between 1970 and 1983, another 75,000 were relocated at a cost of S$800 million.
 They received S$27 per house, S$20-40 per coconut tree, and S$740 per hectare of vegetables.
 Those numbers may seem low, but a Land Acquisition Act of 1966 that permitted compulsory acquisition of land needed for any public purpose stipulated that compensation should be calculated without regard to the development value of the land.

 Rather than create Stalinesque monstrosities, the government began experimenting in the 1980s with pitched roofs, overhanging eaves, and tall windows.
 The results don't compare with the luxurious private housing in neighborhoods like Bukit Timah or Katon, but they're impressive.
 Here, starting with this picture, is a tour at Boon Lay, near the industrial center of Jurong, at the southwest corner of the island.
 There are comparable centers at Woodlands, Tampines, and Seletar.